SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 You can use whatever Arduino board you want..

-If you use a MEGA or UNO, this boards needs to be flashed, in the Atmel8u2 or the Atmel16u2 chip, in order to get the USB-MIDI comunication (this boards can be flashed) :
+If you use a MEGA or UNO, this boards needs to be flashed, in the Atmel8u2 or the Atmel16u2 chip, in order to get the USB-MIDI comunication (the boards in the picture.., can be flashed both) :

 ![atmelchips](https://user-images.githubusercontent.com/80991642/187557061-b7158547-1eda-429c-af1a-1262c93e5ed6.jpg)

-Be aware that certain kind of boards can't be flashed..like the CH340G boards.., in this cases you will need another pc-programs in order to get the MIDI comunication (this programs are hairless, loopbe1, midiyoke, etc..).
+Be aware that certain kind of boards can't be flashed..like the CH340G boards.., in this cases you will need another pc-programs in order to get the MIDI comunication (this pc-programs are hairless, loopbe1, midiyoke, etc..).

-- This MEGA board can be flashed into HIDUINO :
+- This MEGA board can be flashed into HIDUINO,too :

 ![GOOD_ONE specialone](https://user-images.githubusercontent.com/80991642/187542768-761e2a9a-888d-495d-858f-04d92f0e5002.jpg)

-Maybe you can't watch it in this pictures , because it's a very small chip, it's near to the usb-female conector, but there it's a very small chip and one ICSP port, attached to this chip.
+Maybe you barely watch it in this pictures , because it's a very small and tiny chip, it's near or closer to the usb-female conector, but there's a very small chip and one ICSP port, attached to this chip.

-- This MEGA board can't be flashed into HIDUINO (CH340G chip, here there's no atmel16u2 usb-chip):
+- This MEGA board can't be flashed into HIDUINO (CH340G chip, there's no atmel16u2/atmel8u2 usb-chip):

 ![bad one horror inferno](https://user-images.githubusercontent.com/80991642/187542835-87f0bee2-9d14-4733-a547-2bef17d00b21.jpg)

 This it's the wrong one (for hiduino), there it's a "quartz crystal 12 mhz" next to the CH340G chip.. maybe the atmel 2560 chip it's a good one.. but this board can't be flashed into hiduino...you will need another  pc-programs (like hairless,loopbe1, midi-yoke, etc..) in order to get usb-midi-comunication and everything will works fine in your DAW or plugin.

-If you use other boards like LEONARDO OR TEENSY, ESP32, etc.. you will only need to upload one sketch for achieve the USB-MIDI comunication.
+If you use another boards like Arduino Leonardo or Teensy,Arduino pro-micro, etc.. you don't need to flash your board, you will only need to upload one sketch for achieve the USB-MIDI comunication.
-(You have only to add one line or include a library into your sketch).
+(You only have to add one line or include a library into your sketch, and that`s it).

 Or maybe you prefer to build your own arduino board , with atmel 328 or 1284 chips, etc..